 Where Lights Meet

-Though the view may differ, similar themes permeate the artwork of Emilie and Mike Fantuz.
+Though the view may differ, similar themes permeate their artwork.
 The street corner and skyscraper both celebrate the interconnectedness of life and the interdependence of human relationships.
 Highways and city lights both hint at the transience of life, whether time is marked by moving cars or nightfall.
 Even the subjects themselves—Mike’s portraits of civilization and Emilie’s odes to the corner store—are different scenes depicted through the same appreciation for connection and optimism for cooperation and humanity.

-The differences between the work of Emilie and Mike Fantuz enhance the understanding of their art just as powerfully as the overlaps.
+The differences between the work enhance the understanding of their art just as powerfully as the overlaps.
 The expansive perspective in Mike’s work emphasizes the subtle view in Emilie’s and the reverse is equally illuminating; their art seen side-by-side becomes an experiment in the power of perspective.